dbanetto/uni/project1/report.md

 ### Keys

-There is no primary keys in this table.
-As no attribute or combination of attributes are suitable as a key.
-This is due to all attributes can have duplicates as there could be multiple robberies for the same amount at the same bank on the same day.
+The key for the table is `{BankName, City, Date}` because it is the minimum candidate key for the table.
+In the case of a duplicate the `Amount` stolen record should just be a sum of all the robberies that day but it is assumed the bank will close for the rest of the day after a robbery.

 ### Foreign Keys

 The table has a foreign key relation to `Banks` with the attributes `BankName` & `City` to the same attributes of `Banks`.
-On the deletion of the referenced Bank the robberies <>.
+On the deletion of the referenced Bank the robberies will also be deleted via cascade.
 On update of the referenced Bank the robberies would updated to changes in the bank's name or city to keep.